-The Puzzle of Motivation, a TED Talk by Dan Pink, discusses the ‘Carrot and Stick’ approach to motivation and explains why this approach is altogether too basic.
-Importantly, Pink covers the relationship between pay and performance and discusses that with increased compensation doesn’t always come improved productivity.
+The Puzzle of Motivation, a TED Talk by Dan Pink, discusses the”Carrot and Stick” approach to motivation and explains why this approach is altogether too basic.
+Importantly, Pink covers the relationship between pay and performance and discusses how increased compensation doesn’t always lead to improved productivity.

-- Mastery — Which is improved by regular one to one performance check-ins and feedback sessions.
-This helps to improve competency, confidence and skills.
+- Mastery — Mastery is improved by regular one-to-one performance check-ins and feedback sessions.
+These sessions help to improve competency, confidence and skills.

 - Purpose — This element can only be created when employees are granted genuine transparency into the business, its direction and business objectives.
 Employees need to feel like they are an important part of a well-functioning, cohesive team.